 Working with colleagues to ensure the early identification of pupils’ additional support needs, SfL will be involved with observations, formative and summative assessments, screening and dissemination/feedback to parents/carers/staff/multi agency colleagues.

 The SfL teacher/department holds information on individual pupils and is involved in further ongoing assessment and support when this is appropriate.
 The SfL teacher has some delegated responsibilities for ensuring that information on individual pupils is appropriately disseminated both in school and to external agencies and parents.

-Partnership working is very important to ensure a holistic approach is taken in gathering information and placing the child/young person at the centre.
+Partnership working to ensure a holistic approach is taken in gathering information and placing the child/young person at the centre is very important.
 Support teachers will be in regular contact with colleagues in schools/educational services and multi-agency colleagues e.g. health, social work and voluntary organisations.

 The SfL teacher/department contributes to staff development in a variety of ways through:

 - Presentation of in-service sessions, e.g. twilight sessions

 - Offering guidance on accessible resources/materials, curriculum, equipment and approaches

 - Sharing effective strategies, disseminating information from courses attended